jlord/git-it/README.md

+---
+### NOTICE

+When you complete Git-it your name is added to the long list of others who have completed it at [jlord.us/patchwork](http://jlord.us/patchwork).
+Recently the site became too large to edit with the regular GitHub API so it is currently not being upated. **Git-it it still works and you can complete all the challenges**, you just won't see your name on the site right now until I update things.
+I'll try and get to it soon :sparkles:.

+If you want to help update @reporobot to use the [Git Data API](https://developer.github.com/v3/git/), mosey over to [jlord/reporobot](https://github.com/jlord/reporobot/blob/master/buildpage.js).

+---

 :wave: Hi!
 I've been working on a desktop version of Git-it—same challenges, same result, just as its own app rather than something that runs in your terminal.
 You could give it a try if you'd like, download the one for your operating system here: [github.com/jlord/git-it-electron/releases](https://github.com/jlord/git-it-electron/releases).
 Eventually it will replace this terminal based version of Git-it :pizza:

 # Git-it